yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/chartaxis-update.md

 Namespace: microsoft.graph

-Update the properties of chartaxis object.
+Update the properties of workbookChartAxis object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).